maartene/DCJam2025/docs/TECHDEBT.md

 ## ⚠️ TODO
 - enemies should be part of floor definition -> requires update to `makeWorld(from:)`
 - `spawnEnemy` in `World` should be removed
-- `enemies` in `World` should not just be a coordinate, and also wrapped in its own data type
 - message chain in `LostConditionTests` because `World` exposes array with partymembers
 - array with partymembers should be wrapped in its own data type
 - there is duplication in `World` where multiple functions do the same check: see if player already won.
 Abstraction needed to conform to DRY